dallonn101/Cryptocurrency_Price_Movement_Prediction/README.md

 # Project Overview
 This project aims to predict whether the price of a cryptocurrency will move up (1) or stay the same/move down (0) in the next minute based on historical data using machine learning models.
-I developed and compared two models, Gaussian Naive Bayes and Random Forest which are effective at predicting classification data.
+I developed and compared two models, Gaussian Naive Bayes and Random Forest which are effective at predicting classification problems.
 My findings indicate that the Random Forest model demonstrated superior accuracy in predicting price movements.

 # Dataset
 The dataset used for this project includes minute-by-minute price information of a single cryptocurrency.
 The features are: